AlecThomson/fsclean/README.md

 Before one can use fsclean, some code needs to be compiled using the command

    > python setup.py build_ext --inplace

+You may have to edit the include_gsl_dir and lib_gsl_dir variables within the setup.py file to point to the appropriate GSL header and library file directories for your system.

 Usage instructions can be obtained by typing